Have We Got a Low FODMAP Biscuit for YOU!

 Truth be told there was another source of inspiration – our low FODMAP Cranberry Hot Pepper Glazed Ham.
 I had prepared it, and as so often happens with ham, there were leftovers.

 And I thought, how would I like to eat my leftover ham?
-And I decided that our ham tucked into a Cheddar Scallion Biscuit would be amazing.
+And I decided that our ham tucked into a Low FODMAP Cheddar Scallion Biscuits would be amazing.
 And I was right!
 Just check the images out above and below.

 Flaky, Cheesy – Eat Them Fresh